 - A 3″ transition layer of SuperSoft foam comes next.

-- A 5.5″ layer of firm, supportive foam comprises the base.
+- A 5.5″ layer of firm, supportive foam comprises the base and is pretty standard amongst bed-in-a-box mattresses.

 - Allswell uses CertiPUR-US certified foams, which means they are more eco-friendly than some other products.